Depth to Anatomy: Organ Localization from Depth Images for Automated Patient Table Positioning in Radiology Workflow: Experiments and Results

 \section{Experiments and Results}

 To train our model, we randomly selected 8,528 pairs of depth images and their corresponding segmentation masks from the preprocessed dataset ( Section~\ref{data_preparation}).
 A separate validation set of 494 samples was used to monitor training performance and guide model selection and hyperparameter tuning.
 For evaluation, we employed a dedicated test set of 998 samples, which was held out during training.
-This large and diverse set of examples enables a thorough assessment of the model's performance and provides strong evidence of its ability to learn robust and generalizable features across range of anatomical variations.
+This dataset size allows for a quantitative assessment of the model's performance across a range of anatomical variations.